carpentrycon/carpentryconhome-proposals/CCatHome_Regional_Host_Guide.md

 - Ask your co-host to press record for the video to the cloud.
 If you do not have a Session Co-Host present, click "Record" at the bottom of the screen and record the session to the cloud.

-- If you do not have a Session Co-Host present, help the Session Facilitator manage participants by e.g. muting those who aren't speaking.
+- If you do not have a Session Co-Host present, help the Session Lead manage participants by e.g. muting those who aren't speaking.
 (Open the "Participants" tab → find their name → click "Mute")

 - Convey these reminders: